Jessica

 Reduced the tedium of living here.

-Quote Analysis: Jessica's most-quoted line about her father's household, and the play's first direct evidence of what her domestic life has been like.
-The phrase "our house is hell" is the play's most economical statement of Jessica's case for leaving — she experiences her father's household as oppressive, claustrophobic, and tedious enough that Launcelot's departure feels like the loss of her only comic relief.
-The line is also one of the play's most carefully ambiguous pieces of writing.
-Jessica may be speaking accurately; she may be speaking with a teenager's hyperbole; the play does not, finally, allow us to determine which.
-What it does confirm is the subjective reality: this is how she has experienced the household, and the elopement that follows is, on her own account, the response to that experience.
+Quote Analysis: Jessica's most-quoted line about her father's household, and the play's first direct evidence of what her domestic life has been.
+"Our house is hell" is her most economical statement of the case for leaving – she experiences the home as oppressive and tedious enough that Launcelot's departure feels like the loss of her only comic relief.
+The line is also carefully ambiguous.
+She may be speaking accurately; she may be speaking with a teenager's hyperbole; the play does not let us decide.
+What it does confirm is the subjective truth: this is how she has experienced the household, and the elopement is, on her own account, the response to it.

 Quote 2